50 Worst Health Mistakes You're Making

 We hate to break this to you, but you can, in fact, sleep too much.
 Studies show that getting more than nine hours of sleep may increase your risk of heart disease and dementia.

-Recommendation: View sleep like an all-you-can-eat buffet or open bar—moderation is necessary.
+The Remedy Rx: View sleep like an all-you-can-eat buffet or open bar—moderation is necessary.
 The latest recommendation from sleep experts, including the National Sleep Foundation, is that adults should get seven to nine hours of sleep a night.

 You Canceled Plans Last Weekend